awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-grantpermissionstoiamuser.md

   Default: ExampleSupportAndBillingGroup

   Description: \(Required\) Can be a new or existing group\.
 Must comply with [IAM Entity Name Limits](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-limits.html#reference_iam-limits-names)\.
++ IAMUserName

+  Type: String

+  Default: ExampleUser

+  Description: \(Required\) Must be an existing user\.
++ LambdaAssumeRole

+  Type: String

+  Description: \(Optional\) The ARN of the role assumed by lambda\.
 + Permissions

   Type: String

-  Allowed values: SupportFullAccess,BillingFullAccess,SupportAndBillingFullAccess
+  Valid values: SupportFullAccess \| BillingFullAccess \| SupportAndBillingFullAccess

   Default: SupportAndBillingFullAccess

-  Description: \(Required\) Choose one of: SupportFullAccess \- Grants full access to the Support center \| BillingFullAccess \- Grants full access to the Billing dashboard \| SupportAndBillingFullAccess \- Grants full access to both Support center and the Billing dashboard\.
+  Description: \(Required\) Choose one of: `SupportFullAccess` grants full access to the Support center\. `BillingFullAccess` grants full access to the Billing dashboard\. `SupportAndBillingFullAccess` grants full access to both Support center and the Billing dashboard\.
 More info on policies under Document details\.
-+ AutomationAssumeRole

-  Type: String

-  Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
-If no role is specified, AWS Systems Manager Automation will use the permissions of the user that runs this document\.
-+ LambdaAssumeRole

-  Type: String

-  Description: \(Optional\) The ARN of the role assumed by lambda\.

 **Required IAM Permissions**

+The `AutomationAssumeRole` requires the following actions to successfully run the Automation document\.

-Least privileges depend on how AWSSupport\-GrantPermissionsToIAMUser is run\.
+The permissions required depend on how AWSSupport\-GrantPermissionsToIAMUser is run\.

- **Direct execution**
+ **Running as the currently logged in user or role**

 It is recommended you have the \*\*AmazonSSMAutomationRole\*\* Amazon managed policy attached, and the following additional permissions to be able to create the Lambda function and the IAM Role to pass to Lambda: